 They bring in a bunch of papers and quickly tell you what to sign and where.
-Then the HR gives you a sheet of paper with very large letters that say ‘I have read, understood, and am confirming’, you need to copy these words right here, they tell you.
+Then human resources give you a sheet of paper with big block text that reads: ‘I have read, understood, and am confirming’.
+You need to copy these words right here, they tell you.
 The salary is a bit low, but it’s definitely better than what you have now.
-You sign one last time.
+You write down the words and then sign.

 This did not happen to me.
 Not exactly like this.
 But this, or some variation of this, happened to my co-workers who told me their stories.
 And when I applied to work at the Poti branch of Ajara Textile, I pretended that I too was one such woman.

 Ajara Textile is a subsidiary of Turkey-based Abay Uluslararasi Tekstil Turizm ve Yatirim (Abay International Textile Tourism and Investment) which is, itself, a subsidiary of Aceka holding, a large Turkish company that has been operating in the textile industry for over 60 years.